SRanganath97/alfred-home-manager/README.md

 - Vishal Varma Kovoru

 ## Acknowledgements
-- We would like to thank Professor Yang, Wei for giving us this opportunity.
+- We would like to thank Professor Wei Yang for giving us this opportunity.